Skein algebras of surfaces: Proof of Theorem

-in $\cal{GRS}(P,\p P\cap Y)$, where the signs of twist coordinates above depend on the orientations of the cores of the annuli adjacent to $\p_0 P, \p_1 P,$ and to $\p_2 P.$ The above multiplication does not satisfy (\ref{e-hope}).
-There is, however, a nice subalgebra of $\cal{GRS}(F,B)$ in which (\ref{e-hope}) holds.
-We define it as follows:
+in $\cal{GRS}(\mathbb P,\p \mathbb P\cap Y)$.\footnote{The asymmetry of torsion may look surprising, but recall that we always draw surfaces so that they are oriented counterclockwise ``up front''.
+Hence, taking mirror image does not create inconsistency here.} The above multiplication does not satisfy (\ref{e-hope}).
+There is, however, a nice subalgebra of $\cal{GRS}(F,B)$ in which (\ref{e-hope}) holds, defined as follows: